Space Raiders (film)

 and produced by Roger Corman.
 The film was made during the time when many studios were releasing space opera films following the success of Star Wars.
 However, the film was panned by critics, especially for its reuse of special effects footage and music (composed by James Horner) taken from Corman's 1980 film Battle Beyond the Stars.

+The film follows a young boy who gets caught up with a group of space pirates after hiding from their attack on the space ship they came to steal.
+The group face challenges as the leader attempts to keep his promise to return him to his homeworld.

 Plot

 Captain C.F.
 "Hawk" Hawkens (Vince Edwards) – a former Space Service Colonel turned pirate – leads his crew on a mission to steal a freighter owned by an interstellar corporation simply referred to as "The Company".
 During the theft, 10-year-old Peter (David Mendenhall), slips aboard the freighter to hide, and the pirates steal the ship unaware he is aboard.
 After the freighter rendezvouses with Hawk's ship, the crew fight to save the life of a comrade wounded during the shootout.
 Meanwhile, Peter comes out of hiding and asks to be taken home.

 At first, Hawk considers ransoming the child, but during a skirmish with Company fighters, Hawk's feelings change when Peter courageously volunteers to squeeze into a tight compartment and fixes a damaged power conduit that allows them to escape.
 Hawk promises to return Peter to his home planet, Procyon III.
 First, however, Hawk's crew stop to rest at a space station owned by an alien crime lord, Zariatin (Ray Stewart).